-3. Re-Evaluate Your Buyer Personas
+3. Revitalize Your Buyer Personas

 It’s worth taking the time to redo your customer research and create new buyer personas.
 You can then be sure you’re heading in the right direction with your improvements and with your own marketing.

-4. Upgrade Your Tool Stack
+4. Elevate Your Tool Stack

 Look into using a single management system for your marketing agency.
 You may find you pay less for one streamlined system that does everything than you would for many pieces of software.